 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100 and the Sony A77?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Ready to shoot: Comes with a build-in lens, while the A77 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the A77 requires a separate lens.

 - More compact: Is smaller (126x75mm vs 143x104mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A77).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A77).

 - More heavily discounted: Has been on the market for longer (launched in September 2010).

 - More detail: Has more megapixels (24 vs 12.2MP), which boosts linear resolution by 40%.